Brasilito, Costa Rica is an excellent beach town in Guanacaste for a relaxing beach vacation.

 Palo Verde National Park

 If you want to see wildilfe, go on a boat ride down the river in Palo Verde National Park.
-This river is filled with iguanas, monkeys, birds, crocodiles, caimans and many other animals so it’s one of the best places to see wildlife in Guanacaste.
+This river is filled with iguanas, monkeys, birds, crocodiles, caimans and other animals so it’s one of the best places to see wildlife in Guanacaste.

 Another option is Hacienda El Viejo which also runs boat tours down the same river as Palo Verde National Park.
-They also have their own cultural tour, traditional house and rum tour so it offers more activities for a full day of Guanacaste fun.
-Read more about El Viejo in this post and we also offer a discount for Hacienda El Viejo tours.
-About a 1.5 hour drive.
+They also have their own cultural tour, birding tour, traditional house and rum tour so it offers more activities for a full day of Guanacaste fun.

 Diamante Adventure Park

 If you want to do a fun zipline, head to Diamante Eco Adventure Park.
 They have the longest ocean view zipline in Costa Rica!
 They also have ATV tours, horseback riding tours and an animal sanctuary so you can see sloths, jaguars, monkeys and toucans up close.
-Get 10% off any tour, read our post on Diamante Eco Adventure Park to get the discount!

 You can also do day trips to Arenal Volcano, Monteverde Cloud Forest, Rio Celeste and Ostional Wildlife Refuge.